Lentern/texture-updates/README.md

 # Texture Updates
-This resource pack takes various textures (and other resources) updated in newer versions of Minecraft and backports them to 1.14+.
+This resource pack takes HUNDREDS of textures (and other resources) updated in newer versions of Minecraft and backports them to 1.14+.
 For example, the compass texture was changed in 1.17.
-Therefore, this resource pack allows you to use that texture in 1.14, 1.15 and 1.16.
+As such, this resource pack will implement that texture into 1.14, 1.15 and 1.16.

 **These are not my textures.
 These are made by Mojang Studios, contributors to this project and other sources that I may have borrowed from (ex.
 VanillaTweaks).**